Travel tips, advice and activities for the perfect 3 days in Chiang Mai itinerary.

 It is very easy to have 3 perfect days in Chiang Mai itinerary because most of the attractions are inside or near the Old City.

-The square of the Old City is roughly 1.5km on each side, so it is quick and easy to walk everywhere within the surrounding moat.
+The square of the Chiang Mai Old City is roughly 1.5km on each side, so it is quick and easy to walk everywhere within the surrounding moat.

 You can even walk to most attractions outside the Old City, such as the bustling indoor market hall known as the Night Bazaar.
 Walking is free, great exercise, and the best way to catch all the details of the city during your Chiang Mai itinerary.

-If you want to save time, take a tuk-tuk around the city.
+If you want to save time, take a tuk tuk around Chiang Mai.
 These little three-wheeled, open-air taxis are super cheap and convenient for whizzing around the city.

 Rides within the Old City usually cost around 100 baht, but you try negotiating the price down a bit.